 The following new or amended accounting standards have been issued by the International Accounting Standards Board ("IASB").
-These new or amended standards are not yet effective and the WSIB has not completed its assessment of their impact on its consolidated financial statements.
+These new or amended standards are not yet effective and the WSIB has not completed its assessment of their impact on its unaudited condensed interim consolidated financial statements.